Peter-E-Lenz/mgrslib/README.md

 ### Dependencies
 <span style="font-variant: small-caps">mgrslib</span> uses the python [MGRS package](https://github.com/hobu/mgrs) for transforming between lat/lon and mgrs space which is in turn a thin wrapper around the [geotrans](http://earth-info.nga.mil/GandG/geotrans/) library from the [U.S. National Geo-Spatial Intelligence Agency](https://nga.mil ).
-<span style="font-variant: small-caps">mgrslib</span> uses the [python port](https://pypi.python.org/pypi/nvector) of the [N-Vector package](http://www.navlab.net/nvector/) from the [Norwegian Defence Research Establishment](http://www.ffi.no/en/Sider/default.aspx) for spatial calculations.
+<span style="font-variant: small-caps">mgrslib</span> uses the [python port](https://pypi.python.org/pypi/nvector) of the [N-Vector package](http://www.navlab.net/nvector/) from the [Norwegian Defense Research Establishment](http://www.ffi.no/en/Sider/default.aspx) for spatial calculations.

 When installing from PyPi these dependencies are handled automatically.